TeamAlpha-CapStone/HomeTask2/README.md

 If you are running the Project in Eclipse:

-Download the JavaHomeTask2 Zipfile and Extract it(preferably inside an Empty Folder).
+Download the JavaHomeTask2 Zipfile and Extract it.

 Now open your Eclipse IDE and import the Extracted JavaHomeTask2 file and Click Run button.